Climate Change and The Washroom

 For now, remember not to leave taps running, have washers replaced if a tap washer has worn away, fit a device in all of your toilet cisterns to reduce the amount of water used per flush (reducing the normal 6-13 litres used each time) and use the most efficient washing machines available if you have laundry facilities (the Energy Saving Trust stipulate that all new washing machines must be fitted with energy efficiency information).

-With regard to saving electricity, only have the lights turned on when the washroom is being used, never if adequate natural lighting is present and install energy saving light bulbs in all light fittings.
+With regard to saving electricity, only have the lights turned on when the washroom is being used, never if adequate natural lighting is present and install energy saving (Purely Energy) light bulbs in all light fittings.

 Other than that it is wise to watch what you use to clean your toilets and basins as these are the areas that often require the most in terms of chemical cleaners, many of which are flushed or washed straight into the water supply.